Development of the nervous system in humans: Overview

 The central nervous system (CNS) is derived from the ectoderm—the outermost tissue layer of the embryo.
 In the third week of human embryonic development the neuroectoderm appears and forms the neural plate along the dorsal side of the embryo.
 The neural plate is the source of the majority of neurons and glial cells of the CNS.
 A groove forms along the long axis of the neural plate and, by week four of development, the neural plate wraps in on itself to give rise to the neural tube, which is filled with cerebrospinal fluid (CSF).
 As the embryo develops, the anterior part of the neural tube forms three primary brain vesicles, which become the primary anatomical regions of the brain: the forebrain (prosencephalon), midbrain (mesencephalon), and hindbrain (rhombencephalon).
 These simple, early vesicles enlarge and further divide into the five secondary brain vesicles – the telencephalon (future cerebral cortex and basal ganglia), diencephalon (future thalamus and hypothalamus), mesencephalon (future colliculi), metencephalon (future pons and cerebellum), and myelencephalon (future medulla).
 The CSF-filled central chamber is continuous from the telencephalon to the spinal cord, and constitutes the developing ventricular system of the CNS.
 Because the neural tube gives rise to the brain and spinal cord any mutations at this stage in development can lead to fatal deformities like anencephaly or lifelong disabilities like spina bifida.
 During this time, the walls of the neural tube contain neural stem cells, which drive brain growth as they divide many times.
 Gradually some of the cells stop dividing and differentiate into neurons and glial cells, which are the main cellular components of the CNS.
 The newly generated neurons migrate to different parts of the developing brain to self-organize into different brain structures.
 Once the neurons have reached their regional positions, they extend axons and dendrites, which allow them to communicate with other neurons via synapses.
 Synaptic communication between neurons leads to the establishment of functional neural circuits that mediate sensory and motor processing, and underlie behavior.

+Strictly speaking, the brain develops as two separate organs that come to function as one.
+Within the early neuroectoderm, there are two distinct progenitor cells, one of which gives rise to the hindbrain, and the other gives rise to the forebrain and midbrain.
+This developmental pattern appears to have arisen in the hemichordates, and continued through evolution into humans.